Invtron-DAO/DAO-Contract/README.md

 Endorser management, signature-based delegation, token holder tracking, funding requests and event declarations have been moved into dedicated libraries (`EndorserLib`, `DelegateLib`, `TokenHolderLib`, `FundingLib` and `EventLib`) to keep the core contract within the EVM size limit.
 The INV-USD voucher now lives in its own `InvUsdToken` contract deployed separately so the DAO can stay under the bytecode cap.
 Whitelisting requests are handled by a dedicated `WhitelistManager` contract deployed alongside the DAO.
 All major events are declared in `contracts/libraries/EventLib.sol` and must be emitted from contracts using `emit EventLib.<EventName>`.
 Whitelisting events are emitted exclusively by `WhitelistManager`; UI or other offchain consumers should monitor `WhitelistManager` events to track whitelist changes.
 Core governance logic is split across composable contracts. `CeoManager` contains CEO role and transition mechanics, `FundingManager` stores and exposes funding request data, and `ExchangeManager` manages INV-USD conversion limits, price feed updates, and unswapped token adjustments. `INVTRON_DAO` composes these modules to assemble the full DAO functionality.
 Redundant helper functions have been removed from `INVTRON_DAO`.
-Use `WhitelistManager` for whitelist status, `TokenHolderLib` for holder enumeration, and `PriceLib` for price and valuation helpers to avoid duplicated logic.
+Use `WhitelistManager` for whitelist status, and `PriceLib` for price and valuation helpers to avoid duplicated logic.
+Token holder enumeration on-chain has been removed; `TokenHolderLib` now tracks holder presence (boolean) only, and the DAO maintains an O(1) running total of locked tokens via `totalLockedTokens`.
 Recent security updates include:

 - Endorser role assignments can only change via `challengeEndorser`; the CEO no longer administers `ENDORSER_ROLE`.